 All home nations: You are still advised to avoid public transport if at all possible.
 If you need to use it, you must now wear a face mask by law unless you qualify for certain exemptions (read the list here).
 With social distancing measures in place across the different modes of public transport, be aware that there may be delays in your journey.

-For advice on meeting up with friends and family for a celebration, see question 4.
-To find out what businesses are open in your region, see question 8.
-If you're looking to book a meal in a pub or restaurant, it is advised that you phone ahead as many will be operating at a reduced capacity.
+For advice on meeting up with friends and family for a celebration, see the answers to question 3.
+To find out what hospitality venues are open where you live, see question 7.
+If pubs and restaurants are open in your area and you're looking to book a table for a meal, it is advised that you phone ahead as many will be operating at a reduced capacity.

-Note that if you're looking to book a venue such as a hall of a social club, the maximum number of guests allowed to attend may have been reduced to help with social distancing.
+Note also that if you're looking to book a venue such as a hall or a social club, the maximum number of guests allowed to attend may have been reduced to help with social distancing.
 They may also not be able to offer live music or entertainment.